Bespoke + Collaborations

 Glasgow-based curators Panel invited Donna to be a part of their project with the Glasgow Women’s Library to coincide with International Women’s Day.
 From Glasgow Women’s Library was a collection of six products exclusive to the library shop.
 Each one explored the history of women in Glasgow and Scotland through the huge range of material housed within the Glasgow Women’s Library archive.
 Donna’s contribution was a knitted book cushion with the title ‘Votes for Women’, featuring a stylised woman wearing a suffragette sash.
 You can read more about the project here.

-For Fall 2017, we teamed up with LeSportsac to produce a limited edition collection of bags and accessories in their classic shapes and styles, decorated with Donna’s quirky creatures, motifs and patterns.
-From cosmetic bags and pouches, to rucksacks and totes, each design was made from LeSportsac’s signature ripstop nylon.
+Donna teamed up with accessory brand LeSportsac to produce a limited edition collection of bags and accessories in their classic shapes and styles, all decorated with her quirky creatures, motifs and patterns.
+From cosmetic bags and pouches, to rucksacks and totes, each design was made from LeSportsac’s signature rip-stop nylon.

 Donna designed a series of bespoke plush knitted characters for Cooper Hewitt in New York.
 As well as a playful interpretation of Scottish-American industrialist Andrew Carnegie, Donna also created a knitted version of his loyal companion, Laddie, and Carnegie Mansion, the home of Cooper Hewitt, Smithsonian Design Museum.